 If we knew everything that could possibly go wrong, life would be so much easier!
 We all have to deal with the unexpected and the unpredictable.
 The more you explore problems, you will find they are just a symptom of a bigger issue.

-Have you had a problem that keeps coming back or seems resistant to being fixed?
-Chances are, you are trying to solve the wrong problem and could use a technique called the 5 Whys.
-This tool is effective and easy to use.
+The 5 Whys tool is effective and easy to use.
 You can use this on personal issues as well as workplace problems.
 It is a great tool that will help you find the root cause of any problem and eliminate having to circle back around that issue over and over again.

 The Roots of 5W

 The 5 Why is part of the Lean system and originated as part of the Toyota Production System (TPS).
 The basis of the TPS was to understand work, based on practical experiences from people closest to the problem, to define the right problem and then to find the solution.

 The 5 why is a technique where one asks five times, clarifying the problem and the solution.

 When applying the 5 Whys technique, you simply ask why until you get to the root cause.
 This could be mean asking why three times and it could be seven.
 Most of the time, you will get to the root cause in about 5 rounds of questions.

 As you follow the questioning, you may be surprised to learn the root cause is not what you expected.
 Often, the issues can be policy related, due to assumptions, process issues and or “work arounds” that have continued to be part of the workflow.

 When you use this technique, and train your team to use this technique, you avoid solving the wrong problem and spinning your wheels.

 Let’s explore a problem and see how it works.